 Appropriations of retained earnings at each year end are reflected in the non-consolidated financial statements for the following year upon shareholders approval.

 Prior to April 1, 2000, short-term receivables and payables denominated in foreign currencies were translated into Japanese yen at the current exchange rates at each balance sheet date, while long-term receivables and payables denominated in foreign currencies were translated at historical rates.

 Effective April 1, 2000, the Company adopted a revised accounting standard for foreign currency transactions.
 In accordance with the revised standard, all short-term and long-term monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the exchange rates at the balance sheet date.
 Transactions in foreign currencies are translated into Japanese yen at the current exchange rate.

-m.
+n.
 Per Share Information

-Diluted net income per share of common stock assumes full conversion of the outstanding convertible debentures and bonds at the beginning of the year with an applicable adjustment for related interest expense (net of tax).
+Diluted net income per share of common stock assumes full conversion of the outstanding convertible debentures at the beginning of the year with an applicable adjustment for related interest expense (net of tax).

 For the year ended March 31, 2001, diluted net income per share of common stock is not disclosed because of the Companys net loss position.

 Cash dividends per share are dividends applicable to the respective years including dividends to be paid after the end of the year.